JasonMates/Twitch-Sentiment/README.md

 ## What Each Part Does

 ### Dataset

-`sentiment_datasets/Twitch_Sentiment_Labels.csv` stores message-level annotations with the following columns: `message_id`, `message`, `sentiment`, `confidence`, `labeled_by`, and `timestamp`.
+`sentiment_datasets/Twitch_Sentiment_Labels.csv` stores message annotations with the following columns: `message_id`, `message`, `sentiment`, `confidence`, `labeled_by`, and `timestamp`.
 Training scripts collapse duplicate labels into a gold label using confidence-weighted voting.
 The `sentiment_datasets/` directory is included intentionally so the final labeled data used in the project is easy to inspect and reuse.

 ### Classical Baseline
 `src/advanced_lr_model.py` trains a logistic regression classifier using word-level TF-IDF features, character n-grams, handcrafted message style features, and Twitch emote sentiment scores derived from our custom lexicon.

 ### Transformer Models

-`src/bert_sentiment_model.py` fine-tunes a Hugging Face sequence classifier on the gold-labeled dataset. `src/cardiff_sentiment_model.py` is a thin wrapper around the same trainer, preconfigured for the CardiffNLP Twitter RoBERTa model.
-Both pipelines support emote-tag text augmentation, train/validation/test splits, optional Twitter-style normalization, and saved model artifacts under `data/`.
-The main model used by the live demo and notebook is the Cardiff-based checkpoint on Hugging Face: [`JDMates/TwitchRoBERTaSentiment`](https://huggingface.co/JDMates/TwitchRoBERTaSentiment).
+`src/bert_sentiment_model.py` fine-tunes a Hugging Face sequence classifier on the labeled dataset. `src/cardiff_sentiment_model.py` is a thin wrapper around the same trainer, preconfigured for the CardiffNLP Twitter RoBERTa model.
+Both support emote tag text augmentation, train/validation/test splits, optional normalization, and saved model artifacts under `data/`.
+The main model used by the live demo and notebook is the Cardiff based checkpoint on Hugging Face: [`JDMates/TwitchRoBERTaSentiment`](https://huggingface.co/JDMates/TwitchRoBERTaSentiment).

 ### Live Inference
 `display_bert.py` connects to Twitch IRC, loads a transformer sentiment model, and prints live classified messages in the terminal. `web_cardiff_chat.py` serves a browser dashboard that streams live chat and rolling sentiment statistics over WebSockets.

 ### Labeling Tool
 `src/labeler_app.py` is a Streamlit app for assigning sentiment labels with optional Google Sheets sync, which is how all three team members labeled data collaboratively during the project.

 ## Setup